 Note: Based on the ingredients, I believe Celloquent is particularly useful for intestinal cancer.
 I also believe it’s strongly supportive of the feline immune system and therefore generally helpful in most cases.

 P.S.
 Note that after publishing Nate’s story and another miraculous story about a friend’s cat who had IBS (possibly IBD) symptoms, I eventually signed up to become a Vitality Science affiliate, which means that if you happen to buy after clicking a link, this blog receives a small commission at no extra charge to you.
 Please know that I would never do this if I didn’t strongly believe in these products.
-In fact, Vitality Science products have become life-saving for my own cats (just wait, those are stories for another time!).
+In fact, Vitality Science products have been life-saving for my own cats.